 First up, have you got travel insurance for India yet?
 I am covered with World Nomad’s who I really recommend!
 They are designed by travellers, for travellers with excellent customer service and a range of cover options.

 Get a free quote here while you’re thinking about it:

-When it comes to deciding which end of India to visit first out of the North and South, I’d personally say to visit North India first!
+When it comes to deciding which side of India to visit first out of the North and South, I’d personally say to visit North India first!

-You may be tempted to fly into the South first as you’ve heard it’s more chilled and chilled seems like a great way to ease yourself into India, and the South is a bit more chilled yes, especially the beaches, but the way I see it after travelling to India is- why not give yourself a rest at the end of your trip?
+You may be tempted to fly into the South first as you’ve heard it’s more chilled and chilled seems like a great way to ease yourself into India, and the South is a bit more chilled, yes, but the way I see it is, why not give yourself a rest at the end of your trip?

 1 Month North India Itinerary!